barisumog/simple_cache/README.rst

     import simple_cache

-Using the decorator format:
+**Using the decorator format:**

-*Using the same cache file for multiple functions with a decorator might cause problems.
-The decorator uses the *args, **kwargs of the function as a key, so calling to different functions with the same arguments will cause a clash.*
+Using the same cache file for multiple functions with a decorator might cause problems.
+The decorator uses the *args, **kwargs of the function as a key, so calling to different functions with the same arguments will cause a clash.

-*You can specify a custom filename (and ttl) with the decorator format, overriding the default values.*
+You can specify a custom filename (and ttl) with the decorator format, overriding the default values.

+*Please note that the decorator format only supports args and kwargs with **immutable** types.
+If one of your arguments is mutable (e.g. a list, or a dictionary), the decorator won't work.*

 ::